ankane/ahoy/README.md

 Ahoy.geocode = false
 ```

-By default, the job queue is `:ahoy`.
+The default job queue is `:ahoy`.
 Change this with:

 ```ruby
 Ahoy.job_queue = :low_priority